-If no elements satisfy the given expression or the array is empty (in the case of a queue or dynamic array) then an empty queue is returned, otherwise these methods return a queue containing all items that satisfy the expression.
+If no elements satisfy the given expression or the array is empty (in the case of a queue or dynamic array) then an empty queue is returned, otherwise these methods return a queue containing all items that satisfy the ex pression.
 Index locator methods return a queue with the indexes of all items that satisfy the expression.
+The optional expression specified by the with clause must evaluate to a boolean value.

 Locator methods iterate over the array elements, which are then used to evaluate the expression specified by the with clause.
-The iterator argument optionally specifies the name of the variable used by the with expres sion to designate the element of the array at each iteration.
+The iterator argument optionally specifies the name of the variable used by the with expression to designate the element of the array at each iteration.
 If it is not specified, the name item is used by default.
 The scope for the iterator name is the with expression.

-The following locator methods are supported (the with clause is mandatory):
+The following locator methods are supported (the with clause is mandatory) :

-- find() returns all the elements satisfying the given expression - find index() returns the indexes of all the elements satisfying the given expression - first() returns the first element satisfying the given expression - first index() returns the index of the first element satisfying the given expression - last() returns the last element satisfying the given expression - last index () returns the index of the last element satisfying the given expression
+- find() returns all the elements satisfying the given expression - find_index () returns the indexes of all the elements satisfying the given expression - find first () returns the first element satisfying the given expression - find first index () returns the index of the first element satisfying the given expression - find last() returns the last element satisfying the given expression - find last_index() returns the index of the last element satisfying the given expression

-For the following locator methods the with clause (and its expression) can be omitted if the relational operators are defined for the element type of the given array.
+For the following locator methods the with clause (and its expression) can be omitted if the relational operators (<, >, ==) are defined for the element type of the given array.
+If a with clause is specified, the relational operators (<, >, ==) must be defined for the type of the expression.

-- min () returns the element with the minimum value or whose expression evaluates to a minimum - max () returns the element with the maximum value a or whose expression evaluates to a minimum - unique () returns all elements with unique values or whose expression is unique - unique\inex() returns the indexes of all elements with unique values or whose expression is unique
+- min () returns the element with the minimum value or whose expression evaluates to a minimum - max () returns the element with the maximum value or whose expression evaluates to a maximum - unique () returns all elements with unique values or whose expression is unique - unique index () returns the indexes of all elements with unique values or whose expression is unique